cooperhsiung/koaland/README.md

 :rocket: A progressive, minimalist framework for building microservices on top of Koa & TypeScript.

-:atom: Regardless of protocals, **write once, run anywhere** , includes http,thrift,grpc..
+:globe_with_meridians: Regardless of protocals, **write once, run anywhere** , includes http,thrift,grpc..

 :jigsaw: Idiomatic and composable decorators